Fulham consigned to relegation by Burnley

 The London club's fate was confirmed with three games to play, as they are 10 points behind Southampton and Brighton and Hove Albion.

-Burnley were able to celebrate retaining their top-flight status after marking Sean Dyche's 350th league game in charge of the club by securing three precious points.
+Burnley was able to celebrate retaining their top-flight status after marking Sean Dyche's 350th league game in charge of the club by securing three precious points.

-Fulham go down along with rock bottom Sheffield United and West Brom, who were sent down with a 3-1 loss at Arsenal on Sunday.
+Fulham goes down along with rock bottom Sheffield United and West Brom, which was sent down with a 3-1 loss at Arsenal on Monday (AEST).

 The Cottagers, who have won just five matches, are the 17th club to go straight back down having won the Championship play-offs the season before.